robertsv/25minutes/README.md

 ## About

-This project is Angular 8 learning continuation.
+This project is my learning continuation of Angular 8.

-It started very small w/ any intention to publish but some how it grow and here (https://25minut.es) it is.
+It started very small w/ any intention to publish but somehow it grow and here (https://25minut.es) it is.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

-The app will automatically reload if you change any of the source files.

 ## Build